bastiaansenglenn/woocommerce-myparcel/readme.txt

 3. View the status of the shipment on the order details page.

 == Changelog ==

+= 1.2.0 =
+* Feature: The myparcel checkout fields (street name / house number) can now also be modified on the my account page
+* Fix: WooCommerce 2.1 compatibility (checkout field localisation is now in WC core)
+* Updated MyParcel tariffs

 = 1.1.1 =
 * Fix: Labels for Custom id ('Eigen kenmerk') & Message ('Optioneel bericht') in the export window were reversed